 Activities for Go Green Salford 2020 took place from Monday 10 February – Friday 6 March and included an exhibition from Fashion, Image, Making, Styling students, winter tree identification walk, litter pick, tree planting with City of Trees, recycling roadshows, bike maintenance workshop, Fairtrade smoothie bike pop-ups and a sustainability special of the DSAS quiz.

-Go Green Salford 2021 took place between Monday 1 March – Saturday 27 March.
+Go Green Salford 2021 started on Monday 1 March and ended on Saturday 27 March.
 It included a range of online events and content on topics such as urban nature, cycling, food waste, sustainable fashion, single use plastic, carbon footprint, responsible consumption, and climate science.
 We were joined by a number of Salford students and staff, as well as by external guests.